DanParkinson/Dec-2024-Hackathon/README.md

 The GitHub Copilot extension was installed in our local versions of Visual Studio Code.

 #### Debugging
-Copilot was regularly used for debugging code
+Copilot was used for debugging code.

 #### Code Optimisation
 When coding more complicated logical